onnx/onnx/README.md

 python setup.py install
 ```

-If you do not want to build protobuf and instead want to use protobuf from conda forge then follow these instructions.
+If you do not want to build Protobuf and instead want to use Protobuf from conda forge then follow these instructions.
-However please note : This method is just added as a convenience for users and there is very limited support from ONNX team when using this method.
+However please note, this method is added as a convenience for users and there is very limited support from ONNX team when using this method.

-#### Instructions to build ONNX on windows in anaconda environment
+#### Build ONNX on Windows with Anaconda

 ```
 # Use conda-forge protobuf